Woodbine (NSW)

 Woodbine is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Woodbine's dwelling structure, as per the latest Census, consisted of 93.0% houses and 6.9% other dwellings.
-In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Woodbine's home ownership rate was 34.3%, with mortgaged dwellings at 39.6% and rented ones at 26.1%.
-The median monthly mortgage repayment in Woodbine was $2,029, lower than Sydney metro's $2,427, while the median weekly rent was $400 compared to Sydney metro's $470.
-Nationally, Woodbine's mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.
+Woodbine's dwelling structure, as per the latest Census, consisted of 93.0% houses and 6.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Woodbine was at 34.3%, with mortgaged dwellings at 39.6% and rented ones at 26.1%.
+The median monthly mortgage repayment was $2,029, lower than Sydney metro's average of $2,427.
+The median weekly rent in Woodbine was $400, compared to Sydney metro's $470.
+Nationally, Woodbine's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing